isabella232/docs-13/docs/skeletons/CRA.md

 ### `Post.js`

 If you managed to follow what happened in the `Home` component, this one is much simpler and requires little more explaining.
-You can go ahead and paste this into your `Post.js` file:
+You can go ahead and paste this into our `Post.js` file:
 ```
 import React from 'react'
 import gql from 'graphql-tag'